 Updated November 10, 2023

-Logical reasoning tests measure a candidate’s logic and problem-solving skills in a wide variety of ways.
+Logical reasoning tests measure a candidate’s problem-solving and logical reasoning skills in a wide variety of ways.

-These tests are used in recruitment, particularly when assessing graduates for entry-level positions.
+These logic tests are used in recruitment, particularly when assessing graduates for entry-level positions.

 Logical reasoning tests may seem daunting and somewhat alien, but they use the same reasoning processes we rely upon daily – just in more overt and abstract ways.